What is the Mental Health Tribunal?

 If you choose to apply, this will not harm your relationship with your responsible clinician or other professionals – they will expect you to apply when you have the right to do so.

-If you do not want to apply to the tribunal, because you feel it is too soon, you do not feel you want to go through the hearing, or you will not be discharged anyway, your wishes will normally be respected.
+If you do not want to apply to the tribunal, because you feel it is too soon, or you will not be discharged anyway, your wishes will normally be respected.
 But there may be times where the hospital managers will refer your case to the tribunal.

 You should be given information about your right to appeal to the tribunal on arrival in hospital, so you might want to consider this option carefully, or discuss it with someone suitable like an IMHA.